gonmf/dakilang/README.md

 In fact the second form is exactly how they are saved in the global table.
 If some of the broken down OR clauses already exist they are ignored without raising a warning.
 Keep this in mind when removing declarations.

 The elements of clauses always have open brackets and are declared with one or more strings.
-Those strings can be constants - if they are enclosed by `""` or if they are a number, like 42.
+Those strings can be constants - if they are enclosed by `''` or `""`, or if they are a number literal, like 42.
 Otherwise they are treated as variables.

-Note declaring a constant as number without `""` is just a matter of convenience, these forms are equivalent:
+Note that number literals can be declared as string literals as well, the result is the same.
+These forms are equivalent:

 ```
-> age("josh", "24").
+> age('josh', '24').
 > age("josh", 24).
 % Therefore:
 > age(name, 24)?
-age("josh", 24).
+age('josh', 24).
 ```

-Besides these limitations, variables names and `""` delimited constants can contain any character not reserved by the language, like hyphens and underscores.
-The characters `"` and `%` can be escaped in `""` constants by escaping them with `\`. `\` itself is escaped with `\\`.
+Besides these limitations, variables names and string literals can contain any character not reserved by the language, like hyphens and underscores.
+The characters `'`, `"` and `%` can be escaped in string literals by escaping them with `\`. `\` itself is escaped with `\\`.
+You can write `"'"` and `'"'`, but need to escape it if the character is used for delimiting the string: `"\""` and `'\''`.

 A **query** has a similar format to a tailess clause, but is ended with a `?` character instead of `.`.
 Upon being inputed, it starts a search for all its solutions using the global table of clauses.